 Welcome!
-You’ve found a full free lesson from my writing course, Unavoidable Writing.
-Turn resistance into refuge using this holistic approach to overcoming writer’s block, stuckness, and the most common struggles of the writing journey.
+You’ve found the first full free lesson from Unavoidable Writing as a sample introduction to the full course.
+Ready to turn resistance into refuge?
+This program uses a holistic approach to overcome writer’s block, stuckness, and the most common struggles of the writing journey.
 Learn more

 Writing is always a reflection of the writer.